SuperFola/Unamed-Endive/README.md

 Requirements
 ============
-This game needs an up-to-date compiler for C++ and the SFML 2.3 to run correctly, if you want to install it from the source.
+This game needs an up-to-date compiler for C++ and the SFML 2.4 to run correctly, if you want to install it from the source.

-Ohterwise, you just have to download the latest release working on your platform and running the game !
+Otherwise, you just have to download the latest release working on your platform and run the game !

 Compiling the project
 =====================